-The Company derives its revenues from maintenance and "Replacement of existing streetlights with LED Streetlights AND replacement of existing switching points with SCADA based switching points in GODHRA MUNICIPALITY area on 'Pay from Savings basis.
+Key audit matters How the matter was addressed in our audit Revenue including receivables The Company derives its revenues from maintenance and Replacement of existing streetlights with LED Streetlights AND replacement of existing switching points with SCADA based switching points in GODHRA MUNICIPALITY area on Pay from Savings basis.
 Revenue from sale of goods and service is recognized based on the audited report on energy saved and maintenance of streetlights and switching points.
 Revenue from Energy saving is treated as unbilled revenue Because, the committee was allowed to accept invoices only for maintenance due to the limit of allocation of funds.
 Due to this, the invoices could not be submitted to the Godhra Municipal Corporations.
 Revenue from energy savings is classified as unbilled revenue due to the delay in submitting invoices by the end of the financial year.
 However, these invoices are anticipated to be submitted shortly since the service has been rendered.

-Our audit procedures in respect of this area included:

-- The revenue has been recognised in the books of accounts as "UNBILLED REVENUE" in respect of energy saved since the service has been rendered as per contract.
-Revenue was earned and accrued revenue is recorded as per accrual accounting as "UNBILLED REVENUE". - The revenue has been recognised in the books of accounts as "UNBILLED REVENUE" in respect of Renewable Energy Solutions since the service has been rendered as per contract.
-Revenue was earned and accrued revenue is recorded as per accrual accounting as "UNBILLED REVENUE". - Assessed the appropriateness of the Company's revenue recognition accounting policies in compliance with Ind AS 115 "Revenue from Contracts with Customers". - Obtained an understanding and assessed the design and operating effectiveness of key internal controls over the revenue process and placed specific attention on the timing, occurrence and value of the revenue recognition. - Verified the adequacy of disclosure in the Financial Statements in compliance with Ind AS 115.
+Our audit procedures in respect of this area included: The revenue has been recognised in the books of accounts as "UNBILLED REVENUE" in respect of energy saved since the service has been rendered as per contract.
+Revenue was earned and accrued revenue is recorded as per accrual accounting as "UNBILLED REVENUE".
+The revenue has been recognised in the books of accounts as "UNBILLED REVENUE" in respect of Renewable Energy Solutions since the service has been rendered as per contract.
+Revenue was earned and accrued revenue is recorded as per accrual accounting as "UNBILLED REVENUE" in respect of Renewable Energy Solutions since the service has been rendered as per contract.
+Revenue was earned and accrued revenue is recorded as per accrual accounting as "UNBILLED REVENUE".
+Assessed the appropriateness of the Company ø revenue recognition accounting policies in compliance with Ind AS 115 Revenue from Contracts with Customers ö 0 Obtained an understanding and assessed the design and operating effectiveness of key internal controls over the revenue process and placed specific attention on the timing, occurrence and value of the revenue recognition.
+Verified the adequacy of disclosure in the Financial Statements in compliance with Ind AS 115.

-Management's Responsibility for the Financial Statements
+Management ø Responsibility for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section 134(5) of the Companies Act, 2013 ("the Act") with respect to the preparation and presentation of these Ind AS.
-Financial Statements that give a true and fair view of the financial position, financial performance(including the other comprehensive income), cash flows and Statement of Changes in Equity of the Company in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards specified under Section 133 of the Act, read with Relevant Rules issued thereunder.
+The Company ø Board of Directors is responsible for the matters stated in Section 134(5) of the Companies Act, 2013 tlæ Act ö with respect to the preparation and presentation of these Ind AS Financial Statements that give a true and fair view of the financial position, financial performance(including the other comprehensive income), cash flows and Statement of Changes in Equity of the Company in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards specified under Section 133 of the Act, read with Relevant Rules issued thereunder.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Ind AS Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.